 I have gone as far as to get a device that turns TVs off.
 When I feel attacked or trapped by loud, offensive commercials, news stories or shows being broadcast in public places, I just turn them off.
 Most people don’t notice.
 Those that do usually just shrug their shoulders and do something else.

-I have lived without TV for over 25 years (about half of my life).
+I have lived without TV for more than 30 years (about half of my life).
 Most people are appalled when I say I don’t have TV.
 They often ask “If you don’t watch TV, how do you know what’s going on?”
 (Answer: I read local, state and national newspapers.)

 So who am I to talk about how to watch television?